Account & Settings

 Activity log

 Every significant action in the platform is recorded in the activity log.
-This includes all CRUD operations - creating, reading, updating, and deleting records across all entities.
+This includes creating, viewing, updating, and deleting records across the workspace.
 Each log entry captures:

 - User: Who performed the action.